splunk/splunk-connect-for-syslog/docs/upgrade.md

 * Internal metrics will now use "multi" format by default if using unsupported versions of Splunk <8.1 see configuration doc to revert to "event" or "single" format.
 * Internal metrics will now use the _metrics index by default update vendor_product key 'sc4s_metrics' to change the index
 * Deprecated use of vendor_product_by_source for null queue or dropping events see See [Filtering events from output](https://splunk.github.io/splunk-connect-for-syslog/main/sources/) this use will be removed in v3
+* Deprecated use of `SPLUNK_HEC_ALT_DESTS` this variable is no longer used and will be ignored
+* Deprecated use of `SC4S_DEST_GLOBAL_ALTERNATES` this variable will be removed in future major versions see Destinations section in configuration